Welcome to the Faculty of Kinesiology and Physical Education!

-This course is an invitation and introduction to the social study of Kinesiology, physical education, sport, health, The Body and bodies, etc. The goal is to explore and discuss society and culture, particularly as it is stratified along lines of ability, race, gender, class, and sexuality, and to study social issues in Kinesiology like violence and performance enhancing drugs.
-Overall, students are encouraged to use course concepts in developing their own assessments of the social world of Kinesiology and Physical Education.
+This course is an invitation and introduction to the social study of Kinesiology, physical education, sport, health, the body and bodies, etc. The goal is to explore and discuss society and culture, particularly as it is stratified along lines of ability, race, gender, class, and sexuality, and to study social issues in kinesiology like violence and performance enhancing drugs.
+Overall, students are encouraged to use course concepts in developing their own assessments of the social world of kinesiology and physical education.

-Instructor: Prof. Simon Darnell
+Instructor: Prof. Margaret MacNeill